JoGorska/bag_of_bugs/README.md

 ### Handling stock levels for customer orders

-Order item serializer checks which species are available and displays only available species http://127.0.0.1:8000/orders/86610F6843874357B44F91F8A9A4CD39/
+Order item serializer checks which species are available and displays only available species in the dropdown options http://127.0.0.1:8000/orders/86610F6843874357B44F91F8A9A4CD39/

 As a next step - if customer chose quantity above current stock level of this species, the error is displayed to say that there isn't enough stock.